U.S. Route 1 in Florida: Duval County

 North of Philips Highway, US 1 continues as Kings Avenue, running within a block of I-95.
 One block north of I-95, it intersects US 90 and starts a concurrency as the two highways head north.
 After crossing under I-95, the road intersects SR 13 twice, heading toward the Main Street Bridge, crossing the St. Johns River.
 North of the bridge, the road becomes a one-way pair, named Ocean Street northbound and Main Street southbound.
 It then intersects SR 228, starting a concurrency.
 Several blocks north, it ends the US 90 concurrency and begins a concurrency with US 90 Alt.
 It then intersects with SR 115 and the national southern terminus of US 23.
 It also ends the concurrencies of US 90 Alt. and SR 228.
 It also starts a concurrency with US 17.
 At that point, the one-way pair ends, and US 1 leaves downtown as Main Street.
 It then intersects US 1 Alt., and the road heads west on the Martin Luther King Jr. Parkway, ending the concurrency with US 17, which heads north.
 At this point, US 1 changes its unsigned state road from SR 5 to SR 15.

 US 1 then intersects I-95 one last time on a cloverleaf interchange on exit 354A; the two highways will not meet again until Virginia.
 US 1 continues west, with the parkway ending with an intersection of US 23, which US 1 shares a concurrency with from here to the Georgia state line.
 The road continues northwest, intersecting SR 111 and crossing the Ribault River just north of that intersection.
 US 1 then intersects SR 115A.
 Just south of the I-295 west beltway, it passes west of the Little Trout River.
 It then has an interchange with the I-295 west beltway, followed by an intersection with Trout River Boulevard.
 US 1 then crosses the Trout River, a tributary of the St. Johns River, and intersects SR 104 immediately north of the river.
 The road then heads toward the Thomas Creek Conversation Area, leaving Duval County at the Thomas Creek Bridge.

 Nassau County

 North of the Thomas Creek Conservation Area, it enters Nassau County and Nassau Village-Ratliff.
 It next heads to Callahan, where it intersects with SR 115.
 At the center part of town, it intersects the northern terminus of SR A1A and SR 200, as well as starting a concurrency with US 301 that continues beyond the Georgia state line.
 Just north of Callahan, US 1 intersects CR 115.
 US 1 heads north toward Hilliard, which contains an intersection with CR 108.
-Heading north toward Georgia, it passes by a welcome center on the southbound side in Boulogne, followed by an intersection with CR 121/Lake Hampton Road, the last intersection before US 1 crosses the St. Marys River and the Georgia state line.
+Heading north toward Georgia, it passes a combined truck weigh station and agricultural inspection station in the median.
+Entering Boulogne, it passes by the site of a former welcome center on the southbound side followed by an intersection with CR 121/Lake Hampton Road, the last intersection before US 1 crosses the St. Marys River and the Georgia state line.